-All staff engaged in any way in activities involving responsibilities for our young people are required to have an enhanced level DBS check and will not be allowed to work in any capacity until clearance has been received by Fight for Peace's DSL.
+All staff engaged in any way in activities involving responsibilities for our service users and members are required to have an enhanced level DBS check and will not be allowed to work in any capacity until clearance has been received by Fight for Peace's DSL.
 Any safeguarding concerns which arise as a result of the recruitment and/or DBS processes will be triaged with the Chair of the Concern Management Group (see Appendix Five).